liztrenholme/colorbox/README.md

-Type in a hex code and see what color it is!
+Type in a hex code, rgb value, or css color name and see what looks like!
 Fun!